jrpool/rallytree/README.md

 # Version notes

+Version 1.4.3 liberalizes the validity criteria of the ownership-change operation.
+The operation previously treated user stories with test cases and no tasks as invalid.
+This version treats them as valid.

 Version 1.4.2 adds an option to the copy operation: copying user stories and test cases, but not tasks.
 This version also corrects a bug in version 1.4.1 that mislocated copied work items.

 Version 1.4.1 makes all user stories, tasks, and test cases in a tree copy inherit the project affiliation of the user story designated as the parent of the copy root.
 Previously they were affiliated with the user’s default project.
 This change is believed to fit the most common use cases, but, if necessary, the project affiliation of the items in the tree copy can be changed with the project-change operation.